Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 Examples:

-FTS 5 Jumping to the solution: an easy one which I accept without much thought; jumping to the end; jumping to the opposite of the problem; a counter-thought.
+FTS 5 Jumping to the solution: a counter-thought, jumping to the opposite of the problem; an easy solution which I accept without much thought; jumping to the end.

 Examples: